 Exploring the Past is made up of six exciting and innovative 10-credit modules in archaeology, religious studies and history (ancient, medieval and modern).
 Not only is each module fascinating in its own right, but the pathway will also prepare you for Higher Education by giving you the skills and experience you need to study for degrees in these subjects at Cardiff University.
-The pathway is a collaboration between the Centre for Lifelong Learning (LEARN) and the School of History, Archaeology and Religion (SHARE) at Cardiff University.
-It combines LEARN’s vast experience of progressing and supporting adult learners with SHARE’s exciting teaching and research expertise.
+The pathway is a collaboration between Continuing & Professional Education and the School of History, Archaeology and Religion at Cardiff University.
+It combines our vast experience of progressing and supporting adult learners with the School’s exciting teaching and research expertise.
 Exploring the Past modules are taught by people with both expert subject knowledge and the ability to equip you with the skills you need to study successfully in Higher Education.

 An exciting alternative to ‘A’ Level and Access qualifications

 Unlike A Levels and Access routes, the Exploring the Past Pathway is taught in the evenings and at weekends so you can fit it around other commitments like work and family.
 It is also assessed in similar ways to first year undergraduate modules and will provide you with first-hand experience of studying at degree level in a vibrant Higher Education environment.
 Even better, you don’t need any prior qualifications to get started.